Japan Osaka mayor seeks national power with new party

 And in an apparent effort to woo right-leaning mainstream allies and voters, he is calling for Japan to beef up its ability to defend itself - while keeping ties with security ally Washington tight - and urging a public referendum on revising Japan’s pacifist constitution.

-He has also echoed some ultra-conservative views on wartime history that touch raw nerves among neighbors.
+He has also echoed some ultra-conservative views on wartime history that touch raw nerves among neighbours.

 “He has gone out of his way to say that sexual slaves in wartime was a fiction,” Nakano said, referring to Hashimoto’s remark that there was no evidence Japan’s Imperial Army forced Korean and other Asian women to work at military brothels.